deepsquare-io/deepsquare-client/README.md

       }
     ]
   };
+  const credits = parseUnits("1000", 18);
-const jobId = await deepSquareClient.submitJob(myJob, "myJob", 1e2);
+  const jobId = await deepSquareClient.submitJob(myJob, "myJob", credits);
+}

+main();
 ```

-> Important note: The amount must be an integer and amount are given in credits (1000 credits = 1$).
+> Important note: The amount must be an BigNumber with 18 decimals.
+The easiest is to use parseUnits to convert credits to big number with the right number of digits.

 ### Retrieve job information